Listen to Part 1 and Part 2 (mp3) Get the debate observations and comments in audio format here (mp3)

 5. He called me brother Dan, but the Calvinistic synod of Dort says HERETICS oppose the teaching of the perseverance of the saints.

 6. Mark said Christians do good, then applied Rom.
 7:19 to Paul as a Christian where it states that he couldn't do good, but only evil.
+[NOTE: "Mars Hill in the Bible is referred to in Acts 17 and might be the place where Mark Driscoll get his church name from.]

 7. Christians endure to the end, then the unrepentant alcoholic, who didn't endure to the end, was a Christian.